slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - a company is somehow a machine - alfred lin
 - if we don't like teh guy that we are going to invest, we wait an year. - delay decision -- codey sanchez

+- Sell the problem you solve.
+Not the product.
 - cheap prices attract problematic customers
 - sustainable design is just good design.
 - Platonic products rarely work.